devleaks/followthegreens/docs/preferences.md

 - FIRST: First light of follow the greens.
 - TAXIWAY: Regular "green" taxiway light used for the path and the "rabbit".
-- TAXIWAY_ALT: On runway lead-on and lead-off, this is the actual
+- TAXIWAY_ALT: On runway lead-on and lead-off, same as TAXIWAY light but yellow/amber.
-- STOP: Lights used to build the stop bar across the taxiway when clearance is requested.
+- STOP: Lights used to build the stop bar across the taxiway when clearance is requested (same as TAXIWAY light but red.).
 - VERTEX: Additional light added at taxiway network vertex, as published in the airport data file.
 Used for development mainly.
-- WARNING: Additional light, no longer used.
+- WARNING: Additional light, no longer used, a yellow taxiway light.
 - LAST: Last light of follow the greens.
 - ACTIVE: Light on a departure, arrival or ILS active segment.
-- DEFAULT: Light used by Show Taxiway to illuminate all taxiways.
+- DEFAULT: Light used by Show Taxiway to illuminate all taxiways, default to a bright white light.

 To change lights parameters for a type of light, insert the following preference: